This post was most recently updated March 30, 2022, to reflect all of the changes implemented as part of the launch of MGM Rewards in February, 2022.

 - Free play linked to the room offer and requiring a stay

 - Resort credit, also linked to the room offer and requiring a stay.
-Resort credit has the same restrictions as Express Comps, in that you can’t use it for shopping but can for food, experiences and so forth.
+Resort credit has the same restrictions as MGM Rewards Points, in that you can’t use it for shopping but can for food, experiences and so forth.

 Outside Vegas: ‘Local’ Model Approach